-Recently, our marketing manager, Michael Trevethan, spoke to A1 Retail about the importance of good lighting – and how it can help to transform these all-important customer-facing environments.
+Recently Leach featured A1 Retail discussing the importance of good lighting – and how it can help to transform these all-important customer-facing environments.
 In case you missed it, you can catch up below…

-While some high-street brands have already started to reopen, many are still contemplating how their outlets may look in the long and short-term.
+Whilst the majority of high-street brands have now reopened, many are still contemplating the best working practises and the in-store environment that will encourage footfall through their doors once again.
 But with these nine quick tips, retailers should be able to put their ‘best foot forward’:

 1. Make a memorable first impression

 Now more than ever, it’s important to remember that first impressions count – and can be made in less than seven seconds.
 Fail to deliver the right initial impact and potential shoppers could easily walk right past your doorstep.

 2. Don’t forget the windows…

 Linked to the above, it’s easy to forget that lighting shouldn’t be all about the main store space.
 The eyes of passers-by will naturally be drawn to visually appealing window displays, even in the daylight.
 The British weather only provides bright sunlight for a proportion of the year, so on gloomy days or in misty fog, a well-lit window will continue to gain attention.

 Once the decision has been made to incorporate lighting into a retail environment, try to showcase something out of the ordinary.
 If it’s the same product that exists in every other high street store, the display won’t necessarily provide the ‘wow-factor’ that will draw shoppers in.